1. HOW IS MY DATA ENCRYPTED?

 8. CAN I EXPORT SINGLE CREDENTIALS TO OTHER APPS?

 You can export/share each credential to other devices running ANOTHERpass as well.
-You can also export credentials encrypted as NFC tag or QR code for backup or security purposes.
+You can also export credentials encrypted on NFC tags or as QR codes for backup or security purposes.
 So you could export critical credentials and then delete it from your vault.
-Every time you need it you just scan the NFC tag or QR code with the exported credential on it.
+Every time you need it you just scan the NFC tag or QR code containing the exported credential.
 Of course you can import it again into your vault.
 Note that encrypted credentials can only be read and imported from vaults with the same Master Key and same vault (same Vault-Id).

 Besides that you can also export all credentials as CSV file.
 Note, this CSV file contains all data DECRYPTED!
 Use this to takeout all credentials and import them to other password managers.